AIR has always been about talent.

 Chief Operating Officer

-New England native Ryan Somerfield joined the team as AIR’s operations manager in spring 2016 and was promoted to chief operating officer in November.
+New England native Ryan Somerfield is AIR’s first COO.
 Prior to joining AIR, he led Clear Channel’s news and traffic division, Total Traffic Network, in Florida, where he managed a large team of producers, reporters, and photographers serving broadcast affiliates across the state.
 He is an experienced helicopter photojournalist and has covered major events for multiple television stations in South Florida.
 In 2014, Ryan founded Green Light Business Services, a consulting firm focused on continuous improvement projects for small businesses in Miami.
 Born into a New England broadcasting family, and raised on Cape Cod, Ryan lives with his girlfriend and four dogs in Boston.

 Marketing and Communications Manager

-Kate Krosschell comes to AIR from Twitter, where she was tasked with analyzing tweets and telling data stories about the intersection of Twitter, media and global events.
+Kate Krosschell came to AIR in April 2017 from Twitter, where she was tasked with analyzing tweets and telling data stories about the intersection of Twitter, media and global events.
 She has a master’s degree in Film Studies from the University of Copenhagen and a bachelor’s degree in French from Bowdoin College.
 She was born and raised in Boston but a passion for travel took hold which led to teaching English in France, managing communications for a Danish ed-tech startup, and programming films for CPH:DOX, a documentary film festival in Copenhagen.
 A curious pursuer of stories with a penchant for numbers, Kate loves to dissect the ways in which language, diversity and culture inform storytelling (and vice versa).
-Outside of work she tries to find time to a) volunteer with LGBT social organizations b) blog about pop culture or c) make it to a yoga class, but really she’s probably binging the newest HBO series or “Radiotopia” podcast on her couch.
+Outside of work she tries to find time to a) volunteer with LGBT social organizations b) blog about pop culture or c) make it to a yoga class, but really she’s probably binging the newest HBO series or “Radiotopia” podcast on her couch with her girlfriend.

-Karen Lally stepped in as AIR’s first program director in November 2016.
-She previously worked in both operations and talent management at AIR throughout 2015 and 2016.
+Karen Lally previously worked in both operations and talent management at AIR throughout 2015 and 2016.
 Prior to AIR, Karen served in a variety of administrative and programming capacities at WGBH.
 She is an expert in the field of online accessibility, having worked extensively with WGBH’s team at the Ruth and Carl Shapiro Family National Center for Accessible Media (NCAM) as a production writer and editor.
 She also served as productions compliance manager at WGBH, a Unit Manager for NOVA, managing rights, releases, and payments.
 In addition, she worked with The World, administering fees and managing contracts for freelancer contributors.
 Her non-public media work includes a stint overseeing the Digital Video Library for the science media group at the Harvard-Smithsonian Center for Astrophysics.
 She holds an M.ED. in curriculum and instruction, is a lifelong Bostonian, and lives with her family in Watertown, where she homeschooled her two sons from middle school through high school.

 An Uong is drawn towards exploring human connections through storytelling.
 She received a Bachelor of Liberal Arts degree from Sarah Lawrence College, with concentrations in creative nonfiction writing, anthropology, and psychology.
 An comes to AIR from WNYC’s community engagement and Diversity & Inclusion departments.
 She has also worked in arts administration with Socrates Sculpture Park in Long Island City, where she spearheaded a project that profiled fifteen of the park’s exhibiting artists.
 Some of her other work includes interviewing residents of New York City’s three major Chinatowns, and speaking with Brownsville, Brooklyn community members on the changing socioeconomic landscape of their borough.
 She is invested in journalism that immerses itself in the community, and is currently pursuing an MFA in creative nonfiction writing at Emerson College.
 An lives in Arlington, and can be found camping, hiking or rock climbing when she’s not running after a bus or subway.
 She loves tea.